danielpaulus/slodns/README.md

 # slodns
 Slodns is a forwarding DNS server to simulate slow, jittery, or problematic DNS implementations.
 It is able to add a uniform or dynamic delay upon DNS datagrams, or drop them at a pre-defined rate.
 It is useful for validating DNS failure handling.

+I forked it to add Python 3 support.

 ```
 $ dig speedtest.net @8.8.8.8 | grep "Query time"
 ;; Query time: 12 msec